youngdev05/SaveUpProject/README.md

 # SaveUpProject
-This is my school computer science project.
+This is my samsung It school project.
 Made by Lomagin D